Help desk software that creates better customer experiences for your business

-Customer service desk agents can create and share their own macros in order to quickly respond with a standard reply to recurring customer inquiries.
+Customer service desk agents can create and share their own macros to quickly respond to recurring customer inquiries.

-Personalized views let helpdesk agents see their queue based on ticket status, assignee, group, or other conditions.
+Personalized views let helpdesk agents see their queue filtered by ticket status, assignee, group, or other conditions.

-Zendesk’s web-based help desk solution allows support teams to collaborate with each other and share information using private comments on any issue that may arise.
+Zendesk’s web-based IT help desk solution allows support teams to collaborate and share information using private comments on any issue that may arise.
 It also displays real-time updates about who is viewing a ticket at any given moment.

 Help others help themselves